megastep/megastep.github.io/_posts/2014-07-17-linux-development.markdown

 I am currently the lead software engineer for [Codehost](https://www.codehost.com/), where I designed [BrightQ](https://www.codehost.com/brightq/), a user-friendly suite of software to distribute and setup printer drivers, based in part on Apple's [CUPS](http://www.cups.org/).
 Besides Linux, the software was also ported to *Solaris*, *AIX*, *FreeBSD*, and HP-*UX*, with past ports to *SCO* and *IRIX*.

-It is currently the official UNIX solution for [Canon](https://www.codehost.com/canon/) MFPs in North America, and is also available for other major manufacturers including [Ricoh](http://ricoh.codehost.com), [Sharp](http://sharp.codehost.com/), and more.
+It is currently the official UNIX solution for [Canon](https://www.codehost.com/canon/) MFPs in North America, and is also available for other major manufacturers including [Ricoh](https://www.codehost.com/ricoh/), [Sharp](https://www.codehost.com/sharp/), and more.

 I am also a seasoned Linux systems administrator, and was responsible for developing critical aspects of the Codehost licensing server.

 ### Loki Software, Inc.

 I worked on the Linux ports of several major video game titles while working at [Loki](http://www.lokigames.com/).
-These included :
+These included:

 * [Myth II: Soulblighter](http://www.lokigames.com/products/myth2/)
 * [Heroes of Might & Magic III](http://www.lokigames.com/products/heroes3/)